 “I looked them up while I was on the phone with them and a lot of people have listed them as a scam.
 I know no one is really interested in my books which is what tipped me off, but also was tempted to listen to more because hey, we all want to have our work read by people!”

 Nobody is looking out for you except for you and those other Indies in your network who have become like your family.
 You certainly aren’t going to be cold-called by top-shelf talent recruiters as an unknown.
-You can even be a faith-based offer and believe that your book success is the high-and-perfect plan of God Almighty and a divine call on your life—still, this isn’t how God would operate.
-If you’re walking out the plan and following the steps properly the regular doors will open.
+You can even be a faith-based author (believing that your book success is the high-and-perfect plan of God Almighty—this isn’t how God would operate: you still have to go through the steps established by the Industry).
+If you’re walking out the plan and following the steps properly, the regular doors will open.
 Query an agent, don’t drop hundreds of dollars on a poorly executed scam.